Chelsoconn/225/225_study_guide.md

 let launchSchool = someOtherSchool.info
 launchSchool(`the implicit execution context for the function is ${this}`) //undefined is undefined, and the implicit execution context for the function is [Window Object]. launchSchool.call(launch, "I'm learning a ton") //Launch School is killer, and I'm learning a ton. launchSchool.apply(launch, ["I'm learning a ton"]) //Launch School is killer, and I'm learning a ton.
+(Simulates a method call on object launch)

 let boundToLaunch = someOtherSchool.info.bind(launch)
 boundToLaunch("I'm learning a ton")  //Launch School is killer, and I'm learning a ton.